MCP TOOLS

 WHEN TO USE

-• Before writing code with a package
+• Before installing a new package

-• To verify a package is real
+• To verify a package isn't a typosquat or abandoned

 View docs →